 If you're not yet vaccinated, now is the time.
 By getting vaccinated, you reap all the protective benefits of immunity without ever facing the risks that come with COVID-19, including severe illness or inadvertently spreading the virus to others.

 Know how the COVID-19 pandemic affects your hurricane planning

 First thing's first, it's important to know how to prepare for a hurricane — pandemic or not.
-The CDC recommends preparing for any hurricane by:

 - Gathering emergency supplies